Interleukin 1 beta: Neuroinflammation

+As a therapeutic target

 Anakinra is a recombinant and slightly modified version of the human interleukin 1 receptor antagonist protein.
 Anakinra blocks the biologic activity of IL-1 alpha and beta by competitively inhibiting IL-1 binding to the interleukin type 1 receptor (IL-1RI), which is expressed in a wide variety of tissues and organs.
 Anakinra is marketed as Kineret and is approved in the US for treatment of RA, NOMID, DIRA.

 Canakinumab is a human monoclonal antibody targeted at IL-1B, and approved in many countries for treatment of cryopyrin-associated periodic syndromes.

 Rilonacept is an IL-1 trap developed by Regeneron targeting IL-1B, and approved in the US as Arcalyst.

 Orthographic note

 Because many authors of scientific manuscripts make the minor error of using a homoglyph, sharp s (ß), instead of beta (β), mentions of "IL-1ß" [sic] often become "IL-1ss" [sic] upon automated transcoding (because ß transcodes to ss).
 This is why so many mentions of the latter appear in web search results.